monohuman/NameCheck/README.md

 `4.` Open *available.txt* to find the availible usernames, or read them in the terminal.

 # Help
-#### If your reading this and intend to copy this code, go ahead, I don't really care.
-If you give me credit, thats up to you.
-If you have errors, you can edit this code if you know python, or ask me.
-My discord is **monohuman**.
+If you have errors, you can edit this code or ask me.
+My discord server is: https://discord.gg/rqjE7yvtZw